eypulla/DSA210-TermProject/README.md

 **DSA210 — Introduction to Data Science — Term Project**
 **Spring 2025–2026 | Sabancı University**

-I am Nehir Eylül Balcı (33936), a student at Sabancı University.
-This is my DSA210 term project.
+**Student:** Nehir Eylül Balcı · 33936

 > This README serves as the final report.
-A PDF version is also available: `DSA210 Final Report - Nehir Eylül Balcı -33936.pdf`
+A PDF version is also available in the repository: `DSA210 Final Report - Nehir Eylül Balcı -33936.pdf`

 ---

 ## 📌 Motivation

 Volleyball is a sport I closely follow.
 While watching international competitions, I noticed that certain countries consistently dominate — but not always the wealthiest ones.
 Brazil and Turkey produce world-class teams despite having lower GDP per capita than many European nations, while massive populous countries are often absent from the top rankings.
 This sparked my central question: **what actually explains national volleyball success?**

+Turkey is a particularly interesting case.
+I grew up watching Vakıfbank and Fenerbahçe dominate European club volleyball, and the national women's team consistently finishing in the top four at World Championships — ahead of countries with GDP per capita two or three times higher.
+That gap between economic indicators and volleyball results was what originally made me want to look at this properly.

 ---